FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 - Goal Duration Sum = 60 seconds
 - Goal Loss Ratio = 0%
 - Goal Exceed Ratio = 0%

-{::comment}

-    MB98: Not related but triggered by this, can we have at the end of the document a table with all the default values/recommended for the various
-            attributes defined in the document?

-    VP: Maybe?
-Revisit later to see if we have enough data to warrant table format.

-    MK: WONTFIX213.
-This is not a bad idea.
-A section that in summary table lists common usage cases with recommended settings e.g. RFC2544, TST009, FD.io CSIT, examples of SUTs with certain behaviour e.g. suspected periodic SUT disruption.
-It will make it more concrete to the reader and verify their understanding of the spec.

-    VP: I think too low priority for draft11.

-{:/comment}

 Goal Loss Ratio and Goal Exceed Ratio attributes, are enough to make the Search Goal conditionally compliant.